 Section 3.
 Continuing Legal Education Requirement.

-3.01.
-Unless otherwise exempted, each attorney admitted to practice law in the State of Tennessee shall obtain by December 31 of that calendar year a minimum of fifteen (15) hours of continuing legal education.
-Of those fifteen hours, three (3) hours shall be approved for ethics/professionalism credit (“EP credits”) and twelve (12) hours shall be approved for general credit.
-The combined fifteen (15) hours shall include a minimum of five (5) in-classroom hours of CLE credit.
+3.01. (a) Unless otherwise exempted, each attorney admitted to practice law in the State of Tennessee shall obtain by December 31st of that compliance year a minimum of fifteen (15) hours of continuing legal education.
+Of those fifteen hours, three (3) hours shall be approved for ethics/professionalism credit (“EP credit”) and twelve (12) hours shall be approved for General credit.

 Section 4.
 Continuing Legal Education Credits.